ishachinniah-hds/chatbot/README.md

 ## Running the Application
-The application can be run through the CLI by running `python app.py`.
+The application can be run through the CLI by executing the command `python app.py` within the chatbot directory.
 The application will request the user to input the file path to the document that will be queried, followed by a question about the uploaded document.
 The RAG application will process the document and output relevant context-based answers about the document using the LLM.